fablab-luenen/dokuwiki-preconfigured/README.md

-Work is ongoing.
-Check [Status](#status).

 # dokuwiki-preconfigured

 > You could stop at 5 or 6 stores - or just  one!

-This is a batteries included distribution of DokuWiki.
-Its goal is to provide a super seamles setup and user experience.
-The main components are:
+This is the umbrella project for a "batteries included" distribution of DokuWiki.
+Its goal is to provide a seamless setup and user experience.
+Its main components are:

+- A docker-compose file
+- Some scripts for common operations (backup/restore, use not required)
 - More sensible defaults (hierarchical breadcrumbs instead of a view history, pretty URLs, SVG as allowed media format)
 - Some useful plugins
-- docker-compose file
-- Some scripts for common operations (backup/restore, use not required)
 - [Krypton](https://github.com/FabLab-Luenen/dokuwiki-krypton) theme (polished version of the [Argon](https://www.dokuwiki.org/template:argon) theme)
 - Polished up [Visual Editor](https://github.com/FabLab-Luenen/dokuwiki-visual-editor)

+Work is ongoing.
+Check [Status](#status) for updates.

 ![Installation speed run.
 The code block is run in and the availability of the Wiki shown](https://i.imgur.com/DxJvmRL.gif)